OyvindSabo/gremlint/README.md

 ### Just looking for an online Gremlin query formatter?

-Gremlint.com is a website which utilizes the Gremlint library to give users an online "living" style guide for Gremlin queries.
+https://gremlint.com is a website which utilizes the Gremlint library to give users an online "living" style guide for Gremlin queries.
 It also serves as a platform for showcasing the features of Gremlint.
+Its source code is available [here](https://github.com/OyvindSabo/gremlint.com).
 ![Gremlint V2 Screenshot](https://user-images.githubusercontent.com/25663729/88488518-f078ac00-cf8d-11ea-9e1c-01edec285751.png)

 ### For contributors